ThoDuyNguyen/Getting-and-Cleaning-Data-Project/README.md

----
-title: "ReadMe"
-output: html_document
----

 ####Data using in the script
-This section present used data file in the script Unused files is obmitted.
+This section present used data file in the script.
+Unused files is obmitted.

 ```
 UCI HAR Dataset:.